Lawrence Addiction Treatment Resources

 Drug use in the United States is on the rise with an increase in overdose deaths.
-According to the Center for Disease and Prevention Control, from 1999 to 2017, there have been more than 700,000 overdose fatalities in the United States.
+According to the state’s Department of Public Health, there were 1,952 opioid-related overdose deaths in 2019.

 Taking the initiative to seek help for a substance use disorder is the first step to leading a healthy, sober life.
 A substance use disorder causes an individual to take drugs on a regular basis that leads to changes in the brain.
 While addiction used to be thought of as a moral weakness, scientific evidence has proven that it is a disease that requires specific treatment.

 In 2019, there were 1,312 individuals in Lawrence, Massachusetts, who sought help with alcohol and substance use disorders.
 Of these 1,312 individuals, 20.8% were treated for alcohol use, 4.2% were treated for cocaine/crack use, 62.6% were treated for heroin use, and 5.9% were treated for marijuana use.

 Substance use disorders and alcohol addiction can cause a plethora of problems.
 When individuals have a substance use disorder, it can have a negative impact on their personal relationships as well as work performance.
 The National Institute on Drug Abuse reported that drug use can have short-term health effects that include changes in heart rate, appetite, blood pressure, and mood.
 Individuals also have an increased chance of overdose, heart attack, stroke, and psychosis from drug misuse.
 Long-term substance use can lead to lung disease, cancer, and other serious health concerns.